top of page

 THE REAL SEVEN SEALS

-The Seven Seals are the cornerstone of the Book of Revelation.
-They are the pivot on which the book turns and the foundation on which it unfolds.
-The seals give us an overview of the fate of the land of Israel and the city of Jerusalem, as well as the conditions that would befall Christians and Jews, from the time of Jesus Christ's first coming until the time of His return.
+The prophecy of the Seven Seals is the cornerstone of the Book of Revelation.
+It is the pivot on which the book turns and the foundation on which it unfolds.
+The seals give us an overview of the fate of the land of Israel and the city of Jerusalem, as well as the conditions that would befall Jews and Christians, from the time that the prophecy was given, until the second coming of Christ.

-Why is Christ worthy to remove the seals of the prophecy?
-Verse 9 explains:
+Why is Christ worthy to remove the seals of this prophecy?
+Revelation 5:9 explains:

-Jesus Christ came to Earth to conquer Satan, to die for the sins of mankind and to qualify to rule on Earth.
+Jesus Christ came to Earth to conquer Satan and thereby qualify to rule on Earth, to establish His Church, and to die for the sins of mankind.
 Through His victory, He became worthy to unseal the seals of this prophecy.

-There is only one set of prophecies in the Old Testament said to be sealed.
+There is only one set of prophecies in the Old Testament that are said to be sealed.
 They are the writings of Daniel.
-In Dan 12:4 Daniel is told to "seal the book" and in verse 9 he is informed that "the words are closed up and sealed till the time of the end".
+In Dan 12:4 Daniel is told to "seal the book" and in verse 9 he is informed that "the words are closed up and sealed till the time of the end" (see "Two Important Points" near the end of this article for an explanation of the word "end").

 How does Christ's victory qualify Him to unseal the prophecies of Daniel?